weynaa/stdexec-examples/Readme.md

 ## Stdexec, sender & coroutines examples

-Some examples for senders & receivers and examples
+Some examples for senders & receivers